Fresh Start Resource Fair

 Register online

-Pre-registration opens at noon on Monday, Jan.
-22 for the February Fresh Start criminal record sealing event.
+Pre-registration opens at noon on Monday, July 22, for the August Fresh Start criminal record sealing event.

 BAYOU City Community Court